 What is blood pressure, and how does it contribute to heart disease?

-“A lot of people understand how you get your shower-head water pressure: by going from a thick pipe to a thin pipe.
-Forcing the same amount of fluid into a smaller space is what drives the water pressure up.
-Well, it’s the same thing with your blood pressure,” Trudy said.
+“A lot of people understand how you get your shower-head water pressure: by going from a large pipe to a smaller pipe.
+Forcing the same amount of fluid into a smaller space is what drives the water pressure up,” Trudy said.

 Hypertension is the condition when your blood pressure is consistently too high.
 The higher your blood pressure, the harder your heart has to work to pump blood to the rest of your body thus increasing your risk of sudden cardiac arrest.